kerrishotts/pgday/workshops/2017/campp/bridges.md

 ![Browser &amp; Windows Bridge](./img/proxy-bridge.png)

-The second and fourth columns you should recognize as code that our plugin provides (although this image uses the Camera plugin, so the names aren't the same).
+The second and fourth columns is code that our plugin provides.
 The leftmost column is the consumer of the plugin.
 The third column is essentially the proxy bridge &mdash; it is here that the service is mapped to your JavaScript proxy code.

 # iOS Bridge